vanya-vasya/website-4-bird/SECURE-PROCESSOR_ENV_SETUP.md

 - The system is now configured for production mode with real payments
 - All URLs are set to use your deployed Vercel domain
 - The webhook endpoint is configured to receive payment notifications
-- The payment widget will open NetworkPay's checkout page for processing payments
+- The payment widget will open Secure-Processor's checkout page for processing payments